Misprect/cab_fare_prediction_analysis/README.md

 This project demonstrates an end-to-end machine learning workflow including data preprocessing, feature engineering, model selection, tuning, and deployment-ready predictions.

 ---

+## Dataset

+The dataset files are large and are not included in this repository.

+Download the dataset from:
+🔗 (Kaggle / Google Drive / Internship source)

+After downloading, place files as: train/train_cab.csv test_cab.csv

+---